tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Profitability.
 Finds it constructive to promote competitive escalation.
 - Obligation: Canon.
 Feels obligated to try observing a mutually-legislated understanding.
 - Unnatural: Hospitality.
 Finds it unnatural to promote a mutually welcoming atmosphere.
 - Indulgant: Privilege.
-Can over-indulge emphasising retentive relations.
+Can over-exploit emphasising retentive relations.
 - Unconscious: Expenditure.
 Unconsciously provokes the adoption of aggressive self-interest.
 - Trivializing: Tangentiality.
 Trivializes the emphasis of cooperative structural possibilities.
 - Repressed: Silliness.
 Represses the adoption of silly social personas.